 27. Visit Yoyogi Park on the weekends

-One of Tokyo’s largest parks, Yoyogi Park is a beautiful place to explore, especially during in autumn when the verdant canopy turns into red and gold.
-However, Yoyogi Park is more than just for nature lovers!
+One of Tokyo’s largest parks, Yoyogi Park is a beautiful place to explore, especially during autumn when the verdant canopy turns red and gold.
+However, it’s more than just for nature lovers!
 On weekends, it turns into a hive of activity, with various street performances such as ukulele musicians.
-The most anticipated and photographed though, has to be the rockabilly dance crews.
-Every Sunday, they gather to prove that indeed, rock & roll never dies!
-With their OTT hairdos, leather outfits and a generous cool factor, seeing them dance with the park as a backdrop makes for an interesting experience only Tokyo can offer.
+The most anticipated and photographed though has to be the rockabilly dance crews.

 Getting there: Yoyogi Park is near JR Line’s Harajuku or Yoyogi Station, and Tokyo Metro’s Meiji-Jingumae Station

-28. Walk up Mount Takao
+28. Head up Mount Takao

 Getting there: From Shinjuku Station, take the train operated by Keio Railways and alight at Takaosanguchi Station